jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/The Riemann-Roch theorem.md

 $$
 measures the dimension of which choices of Laurent series at points can't be glued together to a meromorphic function with precisely those tails.

-Note that this is harder than [[Riemann surfaces and algebraic curves --- math-199DR/notes/Algebraic curves#_proposition _ Laurent series approximation|Laurent series approximation]] — Laurent series approximation allowed us to get the desired behaviour at finitely many points, but with no guarantee that there wouldn't be poles at the rest.
+Note that this is harder than [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Algebraic curves#_proposition _ Laurent series approximation|Laurent series approximation]] — Laurent series approximation allowed us to get the desired behaviour at finitely many points, but with no guarantee that there wouldn't be poles at the rest.

 The number theoretic answer is that using the relationship $\mathbb{A}_{X} = \Lambda(D) \oplus \Lambda^\perp(D)$ we can describe $\mathrm{H}^1(D)$ as
 $$